changjianjiang01/Accurate-and-Efficient-RGB-Colorized-Reconstruction/README.md

-# Accurate-and-Efficient-RGB-Colorized-Mapping
+# RISED: Accurate and Efficient RGB-Colorized Mapping Using Image Selection and Point Cloud Densification
-The evaluation method of the accurate and efficient RGB-colorized mapping is currently under development and will be available soon.
+The evaluation method of RISED is currently under development and will be available soon.